joedefen/vappman/README.md

   all the filtered apps; otherwise, the decoration suggests where you are in the partial view of the filtered apps.
 * the matching installed app has the '✔✔✔' prefix.
-* the fixed top line shows some of the available action keys (e.g., `q` quits the app)
+* the fixed top line shows mos of the available action keys (e.g., `q` quits the app)
 * use `?` to open the help screen describing all keys (including navigation)

 ## Screen Recording (Intro to vappman based on v0.7)